scanner-research/tv-news-ingest-pipeline/README.md

 * Videos can be located anywhere on the filesystem

-* All tv-news-ingest-pipeline scripts should be contained in same directory as `docker-compose.yml`

-* Ensure you have the docker daemon running (you can specify the host if different than default)

 * Make sure you have the necessary capabilities to run each component that is active (read the [Components](#components) section for more information)